Chief Abram B. Burnett Family

 They arrived at Osawatomie, Kansas, on November 4, 1838, the end of the trail.
 There were supposed to be houses ready for them as winter was coming on, but no houses had been built for them.
 The Potawatomis were very upset and asked William Polke to stay with them so he said he would leave his son with them.
 Polke then went back to Indiana.
 Father Petit stayed with them for a few weeks, as he was sick with the fever too.
 After placing the Potawatomis in the spiritual hands of Jesuit Father Christian Hoecken at the Sugar Creek Mission in Kansas, Father Petit set out to St. Louis.
 He was accompanied by Chief Abram B. Burnett (Nan-wesh-mah), a full-blood Potawatomi who was the same age as Petit.
 Father Petit was very sick with sores all over his body.
 Burnett had to hold him on his horse part of the time.
 Petit died in St. Louis on Feb.
 10, 1839.
 Burnett carried Petit’s chalice and other personal things to Vincennes to give to Bishop Brute.
 Petit was buried in St. Louis.
 In 1856 Father Edward Sorin, founder of Notre Dame University, took Father Petit’s body back to Indiana.
 Today Father Petit’s remains rest under the Log Chapel at the University of Notre Dame at South Bend, Indiana.
 Father Petit’s baptismal records and journals are in the University of Notre Dame Library.
 They were translated from French by H. Vernon Davis and Irving McKee of Culver Military Academy, Culver, Indiana, and published in the aforementioned book by the Indiana Historical Society.

 It was noted by Chief Abram B. Burnett that many of his people were starving and when dying of thirst they were not always allowed to stop at creeks or rivers to drink.
-Documented always as an imposing figure amongst the Potawatomis and a man of high intelligence.
+Documented always as an imposing figure amongst the Potawatomis and an Indian of intelligence.
 He would become a great and important mediator and leader amongst his people.
-He was known to have signed a treaty along with his first wife, D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw), on April 11, 1836, signed his name as Nanwishma, his native name.
+Chief Burnett's name can be seen documented on several treaties.
+On April 11, 1836, he and his first wife, D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw), were known to have signed a treaty together.
+He signed his name as Nanwishma, his native name.
 The treaty was signed to be removed to the west within two years.
 In 1838 he would help lead the band of his people as a chief/mediator and interpreter on the Death March forced upon them by the U.S. government.
 Beginning at Twin Lakes, Indiana, September 4, 1838, the Death March would end on November 4, 1838, as they would arrive on a reserve in Osawatomi, Kansas.

 Following is the treaty of April 11, 1836 to be removed within two years: